-The story is inspired from ‘Gadar: Ek Prem Katha’, which is the second most watched Hindi film in India.
-In fact, several dialogues and scenes too lifted off the film.
-As if this is not enough, Puri Jagannadh has inserted reincarnation block with some scenes resembling that of Magadheera.
-As he stuffed the movie with all these things, there is no scope left for romance, comedy, family drama or action.
+The story is inspired by ‘Gadar: Ek Prem Katha’, which is the second most-watched Hindi film in India.
+Several dialogues and scenes too lifted off the film.
+As if this is not enough, Puri Jagannadh has inserted a reincarnation block with some scenes resembling that of Magadheera.
+As he stuffed the movie with all these things, there is no scope left for romance, comedy, family drama, or action.
 The entire movie is a single thread of confused emotional drama.

-Almost all the characters in the film are linear without any moral argument.
-They don’t learn, change or improve over the course of time.
+Almost all the characters in Mehbooba are linear without any moral argument.
+They don’t learn, change or improve over time.
 They speak and behave alike throughout the movie which is boring and predictable after a while.
 The cross-firing scenes are ridiculous and they appear to be like kids fighting to satisfy their ego instead of disciplined soldiers.
-The Puri mark philosophy expressed through several dialogues like that of save tigers is ridiculous and boring.
+The Puri mark philosophy expressed through several dialogues like that of saving tigers is ridiculous and boring.
 One thing the movie fails to achieve is to make the audience empathize with the characters.
 Puri Jagannadh has a very good track record of elevating emotions in crucial scenes beautifully, but he fails to repeat it in this movie.

 Akash Puri gives his best performance.
 But the movie appears to be tailor-made keeping him in mind.
 He looks too young, but the story suits him as a young soldier.
 His acting in emotional scenes is good.

 Neha Shetty has no scope to perform as her character never leads any scene.
 She appears elder to Akash in many scenes which dents any scope of chemistry between them.

 Most other characters are good in their roles, but their dialogues are awkward.
 Most of the dialogues in the movie give a feel of watching a dubbed movie.
 Also, the partly Hindi dialogues and locations are a bit off for the regular Telugu audience.